About David & Alana

 My second wish is to celebrate the beauty of living on Earth.
 I do that with a variety of arts including painting, photography and many other visual arts (see my website here), creative writing, organic gardening, and bread-baking in the outdoor earthen oven we built here at True Nature!
 In all of those activities I am supported by the Teaching of Breema: The Art of Being Present, which is the greatest aid I have found for opening the heart, inviting the instinctive wisdom of the body and balancing the mind." - David Pratt

 David was introduced to meditation as a child in 1980, and he has remained a student ever since.
 After years of studying and practicing a variety of meditative disciplines, David settled into the Soto Zen tradition for about a decade of regular and sometimes intensive practice.
 It was late 1998 when he went on his first retreat, and the effect was life-changing.
-Soon afterwards, he was licensed as a massage therapist and began organizing retreats for Tim McCarthy, a teacher in the lineage of Kobun Chino Otagawa, Roshi.
+Soon afterwards, he was licensed as a massage therapist and began organizing retreats for Tim McCarthy, who teaches in the lineage of Kobun Chino Otagawa, Roshi.
+David is grateful for those years of support he received from Tim and the groups that gathered in this period.

 In 2007, David struck up an agreement with the owner of The Inn at Honey Run, to create a holistic spa at the inn.
 David used the new center as a middle-ground place to take the depths of the retreat work he had been honing into a mainstream setting.
 He moved his regular massage and bodywork practice to the space where he was able to interweave the two offerings.
 The results were profound, and guest-after-guest left the spa making comments like, “That is the deepest experience I’ve ever had in this kind of setting!”
 Hardly a solo effort, David staffed The Spa at Honey Run with seasoned massage therapists and bodyworkers, most of whom had been an integral part of the retreats at the Hermitage at Beaver Run.